 - “Even if it’s technically sound, is it understandable enough for the rest of the organization to operate, troubleshoot, and extend it?”

 I couldn’t agree more.
-Although at first glance it may seem that these questions are asked by a serial pessimist, that’s not actually the case.
+At first glance, it may seem that these questions are asked by a serial pessimist.
+That’s not actually the case.
 They are asked by an inquisitive individual with a passion to write elegant and self-consistent systems.
 Don’t mistake thoroughness for a “we’re all doomed” attitude.

 Source: Campaign Brief

-To quote Rahul Varshneya, Co-Founder of Appreneurship.Academy: “fine art and programing are similar in that great technical skills don’t make for a great artist or programmer”.
-Greatness doesn’t come from technical skills alone, but It would be unreasonable to expect exceptional results from people who simply don’t have the right skills for the job.
-You should think of skills as one of the elements of the puzzle which doesn’t really do much in isolation, but can do wonders when accompanied by other qualities.
-Luckily, the presence (or absence) of this particular puzzle is super easy to verify by means of coding tests.
+Rahul Varshneya says that “fine art and programming are similar in that great technical skills don’t make for a great artist or programmer”.
+Greatness doesn’t come from technical skills alone.
+However, you can’t expect exceptional results from people who don’t have the right skills for the job.
+You should think of skills as one of the elements of the puzzle which doesn’t do much in isolation.
+It can do wonders when accompanied by other developer strengths, though.
+Luckily, the presence of key developer strengths is super easy to verify with coding tests.

-Remember that knowledge of technical minutia is important, but if you come across a promising candidate exhibits all of the qualities listed in the article but is still learning, consider hiring them for a junior position.
+Remember that knowledge of technical minutia is important.
+But..
+If you come across a promising candidate who exhibits all the developer strengths but is still learning, consider hiring them for a junior position.
 You’ll be surprised how far they can go.

 Speed & productivity

-A 1960s Sackman, Erikson, and Grant study entitled “Exploratory experimental studies comparing online and offline programming performance” discovered a 10-fold difference in productivity between programmers.
-The research is not without flaws – like other studies on the subject, it doesn’t “control for differences in individual capabilities”, it also combines results from users working in low level and high level programming languages.
+A Sackman, Erikson, and Grant study discovered a 10-fold difference in productivity between programmers.
+The research is not without flaws, though.
+It doesn’t “control for differences in individual capabilities”.
+It also combines results from users working in low-level and high-level programming languages.

 Image source: Construx.com

-As Steve McConnell argues, because research available on the subject is not free from limitations, it can’t be treated as conclusive but is definitely suggestive, and that’s how you should look at it.
+Steve McConnell argues that research available on the subject on the subject is not free from limitations.
+It’s not conclusive but is definitely suggestive.
+And that’s exactly how you should look at it.

-From a practical point of view, in many cases salaries don’t reflect this order-of-magnitude differences between developers, which makes top developers underpaid and least productive of them overpaid.
+Salaries don’t often reflect this order-of-magnitude differences between developers.
 Is there a way to measure developer productivity and should you even attempt to do that?

-Sadly, measuring developer productivity has eluded us so far, but we surely know that lines of code (SLOC, or Source Lines of Code) is not a measure which can be treated as synonymous to the value of the developer.
+Sadly, measuring developer productivity has eluded us so far.
+We know that lines of code (SLOC, or Source Lines of Code) are not a measure which is synonymous to the value of the developer.
 As a matter of fact, less is more in the world of code (as long as it’s self-consistent and fully functional).
-According to Phil Haack, being able to provide concise, maintainable and understandable code is far more superior to punching volumes of code fast.
+According to Phil Haack, providing concise, maintainable, and understandable code is superior to punching volumes of code fast.
 Why?
-Think about what happens when you want to add new features or updates – it usually takes hours to decipher brittle code and find ways to patch it up, which comes with a steep price tag.
+Think about what happens when you want to add new features or updates.
+It usually takes hours to decipher brittle code and patch it up.
+This typically comes with a steep price tag, too.
 Let me put it this way: what you save on a fast but uncareful developer, you end up spending on the QA team.

-If you’re interested in productivity in IT, make sure to read “The myth of Developer Productivity” by Dustin Barnes.
+If you’re interested in productivity in IT, read “The myth of Developer Productivity” by Dustin Barnes.

-Awareness also manifests itself through risk tolerance threshold.
-This is crucial because often you need to refactor live systems, which is where things can go terribly wrong.
-Being able to realistically assess the risk without the ego getting in the way is a hallmark of an exceptional programmer.
+Awareness also manifests itself through the risk tolerance threshold.
+This is crucial because often you need to refactor live systems.
+That’s where things can go wrong.
+Being able to realistically assess the risk without the ego getting in the way is definitely one of the key developer strengths.

-As Varshneya argues, while some devs struggle to come up with a solution, it comes naturally to others, “as if an epiphany hits them at the moment they sit to create programs or solve a problem”.
+As Varshneya argues, while some devs struggle to come up with a solution, it comes naturally to others.
+It’s “as if an epiphany hits them at the moment they sit to create programs or solve a problem.”

-Great software developers understand algorithms and architectures intuitively and this ability allows them to learn quickly.
-Which brings us to the next quality: the love of learning.
+Great software developers understand algorithms and architectures intuitively.
+This ability allows them to learn quickly, which brings us to the next quality.

-According to John Krystynak, “genuine commitment to continuous learning” is one of the essential qualities of a good developer.
-As Krystynak rightly argues, “you have to love the fundamental practice of going from not knowing to knowing, every single day” otherwise you won’t be good at it.
+According to John Krystynak, “genuine commitment to continuous learning” is one of the key developer strengths.
+“You have to love the fundamental practice of going from not knowing to knowing, every single day” otherwise you won’t be good at it.

 This holds especially true in the world of IT.
-While it’s useful to have your way of doing things, it’s essential you venture out of what you know and find new (perhaps faster) ways of getting things done.
-One of the ways to do that is by noticing patterns and drawing conclusions quickly.
+While it’s useful to have your way of doing things, it’s essential you venture out of what you know.
+Find faster ways of getting things done.
+One of the ways to do that is by noticing patterns and drawing conclusions.

-There are great many ways to develop when you’re a developer (pun intended), including:
+There are a great many ways to develop when you’re a developer (pun intended).

-- Attending industry events, such as conferences and hackathons (which Thomas So of AppLovin calls “job readiness training)”,
+- Attending industry events, such as conferences and hackathons.
+Thomas So of AppLovin calls them job readiness training.

 - Asking for peer feedback.

-The IT world is changing rapidly and as a developer you need to stay adaptable.
-For that reason, it’s a safe bet to hire people who are always on the lookout for new tools and ways of doing things, follow industry news and simply care about the craft.
+The IT world is changing rapidly and as a developer, you need to stay adaptable.
+It’s a safe bet to hire people who are always on the lookout for new tools and ways of doing things.
+They often follow industry news and simply care about the craft.

 The more you know, also outside of your preferred technology, the more of an asset you are to both your team and the entire organization.
-As Marius Mazilu, Full Stack Technical Lead at 3Pillar Global claims, “diversity of technology has become so widespread that being a specialist in one particular technology is not necessarily a guaranteed success track.”
-Mazilu believes being more versatile is critical because mature technologies are more stable and cannot keep up, which means your skillset becomes outdated very quickly.
-On the other hand, he believes that novel frameworks typically require a massive time investment because they are unstable which means “you may be shocked to discover one day that they do not love you back”.
+As Marius Mazilu claims, “diversity of technology has become so widespread that being a specialist in one particular technology is not necessarily a guaranteed success track.”
+Mazilu believes being more versatile is critical.
+That’s because mature technologies are more stable and cannot keep up.
+This means your skill set becomes outdated fast.
+On the other hand, novel frameworks typically require a massive time investment because they are unstable.
+As he argues, “you may be shocked to discover one day that they do not love you back”.

-- Watch out for the silver bullets (technologies being widely used because they are well-marketed and not because they fit the project),
+- Watch out for the silver bullets.
+These include well-marketed technologies which are widely used because despite not fitting the project.

 - Go with the crowd.